orsonteodoro/gcf2/README.md

 to differences in package versions or hardware configuration.

 The development mode can be used with LTO parts disabled or removed.
 Proper systemwide LTO support is being re-added.

-Systemwide Clang CFI support is also being added, it is recommended to be disabled since it is pre alpha quality.
+Systemwide Clang CFI support is also being added, but it is strongly not recommended and should be disabled since it is pre alpha quality.
+A complete @world build has not been done with CFI yet.

 ## The default make.conf *FLAGS: